 Take great care when positioning the instruments in the baskets/trolleys: a good position, where all the surfaces are exposed to the washing action certainly contributes towards the result of the washing and disinfecting cycle.

-5.10 DETERGENT DISPENSING SYSTEM
+5.11 DETERGENT DISPENSING SYSTEM

-The machine is equipped with 4 peristaltic pumps as a maximum that dispense liquid detergents.
+The machine is equipped with peristaltic pumps that dispense liquid detergents.